Skip to Content

 • Double-check your return before submitting: Accuracy prevents delays.
 Review all Social Security numbers, bank account information, and calculations before filing.
 Tax software typically catches mathematical and legal errors, but data entry mistakes still occur.

-Based on IRS data, approximately 90% of refunds are processed within the standard 21-day window for electronic returns with direct deposit.
-The remaining 10% face delays due to errors, additional review requirements, or claims requiring manual verification.
+The IRS typically issues refunds within about three weeks of e-filing for electronic returns with direct deposit.
+The rest face delays due to errors, additional review requirements, or claims requiring manual verification.

 The IRS typically processes the highest volume of returns between February and April, with peak processing occurring in late February through March.
 Filing during off-peak periods may result in faster processing.